 Admission and Times to Visit Trinity College Library and See Its Exhibits

 Trinity College Library and its exhibits are open to visit seven days a week.
-You can purchase tickets online at https://www.tcd.ie/visitors/book-of-kells/tickets/.
-A ticket to the Book of Kells exhibit also includes a visit to the Old Library and the Long Room of Trinity College Library.
+You can purchase tickets online.
+The admission to the Book of Kells exhibit also includes a visit to the Old Library and the Long Room of the Library of Trinity College Dublin.

 - May – September

 - Monday – Saturday: 8:30 a.m. – 5:00 p.m.